-When we think navigation app, we typically think Google Maps.
+When we think of a navigation app, we typically think of Google Maps.
 It’s the one most people recommend.
 It also happens to get frequent updates.
-Google has been really on top of navigation especially over the last couple of years.
+Google has been really on top of navigation, especially over the last couple of years.
 However, there are plenty of different options if you aren’t clicking with Google Maps.
 Most navigation apps act the same way.
 You input directions, follow them to your destination, and that’s about it.
 Each one does it a bit differently.
-In this list, we’ll check out the best GPS apps and navigation apps options for Android!
+In this list, we’ll check out the best GPS apps and navigation apps options for Android.

 Price: Free / $9.99 / Up to $29.99